saltyorg/docs/docs/reference/google-shared-drives.md

     You will be asked to authenticate in the usual Google way.
 Follow the prompts.

-    `sa-gen` will create three shared drives, add your group email as a manager, create mount files and ID folders on the root, build the folder structure as defined in the config, and create rclone remotes for the individual shared drives and a union rclone remote for use with Saltbox :
+    This script will create three shared drives, add your group email as a manager, create mount files and ID folders on the root, build the folder structure as defined in the config, and create rclone remotes for the individual shared drives and a union rclone remote for use with Saltbox:

     ```
     ** Team Drive aZaSjsklaj-Movies created, ID: 123456789